 - All procedural questions are subject to the final decision of the hearing officer.
 Technical rules of evidence and other "due process" rights associated with courts are not applicable to the University conduct review process;

 - Pertinent records, exhibits, and written statements may be accepted as evidence for consideration by a conduct review body at the discretion of the hearing officer.
 Assumptions, speculations, or references to prior, unreported incidents will not normally be permitted;

-- After the hearing, the conduct review body shall determine (by majority vote in Campus Standards Committee hearings) whether the student has violated each section of the Student Code that the student is charged with violating.
+- After the hearing, the conduct review body shall determine (by majority vote in Campus Standards Board hearings) whether the student has violated each section of the Student Code that the student is charged with violating.
 The conduct review body’s decision shall be made on the basis of whether it is more likely than not that the accused student violated the Student Code of Conduct (preponderance of evidence);

 - There shall be a written record of all hearings before a conduct review body for use by the appellate body; a copy of this is not available to the accused or the complainant.
 The record shall cite the violation(s), the decision (responsible or not responsible), a brief statement of the facts upon which the finding is based, and the sanction(s).
-Generally, there shall be no audio/visual recordings of hearings other than those conducted by the Campus Standards Committee;
+Generally, there shall be no audio/visual recordings of hearings other than those conducted by the Campus Standards Board;

 - Failure to obey the summons of a hearing officer or failure to attend one’s own hearing does not preclude the case from still being heard and a decision being rendered; and

 - Decisions made by a conduct review body shall be final, pending the normal appeal process.
 Following a hearing, the hearing officer shall advise the accused and the complainant in writing of the decision of the hearing and of the sanction(s) imposed, if any, within three business days whenever possible.